The Myths and Legends of King Arthur and the Knights of the Round Table

-The Myths and Legends of King Arthur and the Knights of the Round Table is a studio album by English keyboardist Rick Wakeman, released on 27 March 1975 by A&M Records.
-It is a concept album based on the stories and people of the King Arthur legend.
-Wakeman started to write the music in 1974 while recovering from a heart attack and recorded it with his five-piece band the English Rock Ensemble, the New World Orchestra, and the English Chamber Choir.
+The Myths and Legends of King Arthur and the Knights of the Round Table is the third studio album and fourth overall by English keyboardist Rick Wakeman.
+Released on 27 March 1975 by A&M Records, it is a progressive rock concept album based on the stories and people of the King Arthur legend.
+It developed in the summer of 1974 while Wakeman was in hospital recovering from a heart attack, and started to write music for it on paper and a cassette recorder.
+Recording took place during his debut world tour promoting Journey to the Centre of the Earth (1974), and performed some of the album live in Japan, Australia, and New Zealand in early 1975 prior to its release.
+Wakeman performs with his five-piece band named the English Rock Ensemble, the New World Orchestra, and the English Chamber Choir conducted by David Measham.

 King Arthur received positive reviews, though some labelled it a symbol of progressive rock excess.
 It reached No. 2 on the UK Albums Chart and No. 21 on the US Billboard 200.
-It was certified gold in the US, Brazil, Japan, and Australia.
+It was certified gold in the UK, Brazil, Japan, and Australia.
 The album was promoted with a world tour in 1975 that included three shows at Wembley Arena performed as an ice show, the last time it was performed in its entirety until 2016.
 The album was reissued in 2015 with a Quadrophonic mix, and re-recorded in 2016 with additional parts previously removed from the original score due to time constraints.

 Background

-In July 1974, the 25-year-old Wakeman headlined the Crystal Palace Garden Party VII concert held at Crystal Palace Park in London, with his rock band, a symphony orchestra, and choir.
-He had left the progressive rock band Yes two months prior over differences surrounding their creative direction and continued with his solo career, which had reached newfound success after his second album Journey to the Centre of the Earth (1974) had become the first from A&M Records to chart at number one.
+In July 1974, the 25-year-old Wakeman headlined the Garden Party VII concert at Crystal Palace Park in London, with his rock band, a symphony orchestra, and choir.
+He had left the progressive rock band Yes two months prior over differences surrounding their creative direction and continued with his solo career.
+He reached newfound success after his second album Journey to the Centre of the Earth (1974) had become the first from A&M Records to become a UK number one, which solidified him as virtuoso performer and composer.
 Despite the success, Wakeman's health deteriorated during the preparations for the Crystal Palace show.
 The stress of putting it together resulted in Wakeman going without sleep in the five days prior to the event, and he cracked some bones in his wrist after he fell over in a pub.
 Before he went on stage Wakeman received three injections, including one of morphine.
 Coupled with his frequent smoking and heavy drinking, the situation culminated several days later with Wakeman having three minor heart attacks.